I would like to change the height of one of the roof planes in my model. How do I accomplish this?

 Roof planes generate on the wall top plates, which are governed by the ceiling height specified in a given room or floor.
 There are several ways to change the height of a roof plane.
 You can, for example, specify a new baseline height in the roof plane's specification dialog or select and move the baseline in a 3D view.
 However, the easiest way to change a roof plane's height, while easily maintaining its pitch, is by raising or lowering it a specific amount using the Transform/Replicate Object edit tool.

 To raise or lower a roof plane

-- Click the Select Objects tool, then click once on a roof plane near one of its edges to select it and display its edit tool bar.
+Click the Select Objects tool, then click once on a roof plane near one of its edges to select it.

-- Click the OK button to close the dialog and move the selected roof plane as specified.
+Click the OK button to close the dialog and confirm the changes.

-- Create a 3D view to confirm that the roof plane is in the desired location.
+Create a Camera view to confirm that the roof plane is in the desired location.